 - Those taking the International English Language Testing System (IELTS) test must score 7.0 or higher.
 Direct the IELTS test center to send electronic scores to Cornell University Graduate Admission at 143 Caldwell Hall; paper score sheets cannot be accepted.

 Application Fee Waivers: The Cornell Graduate School will consider requests for fee-waivers for applicants who are experiencing financial hardship and also applicants who have participated in specific pipeline programs.
-For the 2018 cycle, the Graduate School is offering fee waivers for applicants from Puerto Rico.
 More information on application fee waivers can be found on the application fee portion of the Graduate School web site.
 Please note: the Field of BMCB cannot issue fee waivers.

 Recruitment Events: Top-ranked applicants being considered for an admissions offer are typically invited to campus to interview.
 Recruitment interviews and interactions are an important part of our admissions process.
 Should an invited applicant be unable to attend one of our Recruitment Weekends, they will be invited to interview with faculty via Skype.